 Some books present this concept along with its history in a very descriptive manner, focussing on the procedure and steps.
 One such example is a book written by Design Partner at GV Jake Knapp, titled ‘

 Without any doubt, this book is a must-have for every entrepreneur!!!

 Jake describes first attempts at creating the whole five-day process – from chatting during a coffee break, through making a plan of the project, to creating a final working prototype.

 Why should you be talking about Design Sprints?

 If you are an entrepreneur or an innovator trying to solve a problem, Design Sprints can be a panacea for all the problems you might face; right from mind block to the uncertain risks involved.
 Having known the basic introduction about this drill and where can it be applied, here are a few points which buttress the application of this concept even more.

 - Quick and apt solutions are derived in the end.

 - A good environment, where the focus is fixed and there are no distractions.

-- Different methodologies which can be adopted not only to get rid of mind blocks but also enhance creativity.
+- Different methodologies can be adopted not only to get rid of mind blocks but also to enhance creativity.

 Design sprints are sprints for the brain.
 It’s true that the more we flex our brain muscles the stronger they become.
 Our brain abilities do not decrease as we use it, instead, they grow thus increasing our problem-solving abilities.